-March: We celebrated the start of the ERC project Labour Politics & the EU's New Economic Governance Regime on 13 March 2018 in the UCD Smurfit School of Business.
+March: We celebrated the start of the European Research Council (ERC) project Labour Politics & the EU's New Economic Governance Regime on 13 March 2018 in the UCD Smurfit School of Business.
 One of the world's leading scholars in European Union studies and comparative labour politics, Philippe C. Schmitter, from the European University Institute in Florence, delivered a thought-provoking keynote speech.
 Lisa O'Neill performed live three labour-related songs.
 Cooking for the end of Direct Provision, Our Table refreshed our numerous guests with delicious food and drinks.

 September: UCD appointed Dr Stavroula Demetriades - Senior Research Manager at Eurofound - to the position of Adjunct Professor in HRM and Employment Relations.